Dolgarrog Fishing Club

-Llyn Eigiau sits to the south west of Conwy and the north west of Betws-Y-Coed, in the Snowdonia National Park.
-It is one of several waters run by Dolgarrog fishing club.
+Llyn Eigiau sits to the southwest of Conwy and the northwest of Betws-Y-Coed, in the Snowdonia National Park.
+It is one of several waters run by the Dolgarrog fishing club.

-The eastern shores of Llyn Eigiau are very shallow and bouldery, smooth round boulders that can be very slippy when wet, and waders may be a better option on this side.
-The western shores are by far the better waters for the good head of trout found here, as the hillside drops from Craig Eigiau.
-The fishing is good in the little bays and particularly good under the cliffs at the southern end, but a southerly wind is required for best effect.
-Without a very hazardous scramble, of which I wouldn’t recommend, you cannot circumnavigate the Llyn, getting baulked by cliffs on the south-western shore.
+The eastern shores of Llyn Eigiau are very shallow and bouldery, with smooth round boulders that can be very slippy when wet, and waders may be a better option on this side.
+The western shores are by far the better waters for the sound head of trout found here, as the hillside drops from Craig Eigiau.
+The fishing is good in the little bays and particularly under the cliffs at the southern end, but a southerly wind is required for the best effect.
+Without a very hazardous scramble, which I wouldn’t recommend, you cannot circumnavigate the Llyn, getting baulked by cliffs on the southwestern shore.

 Day tickets are available online, through the Wye and Usk Foundations Fishing Passport

 This large and bottomless lake is a natural glacial water dammed for water supply.